 All libraries and information services in Australia are eligible for nomination for the both the VALA Award and the VALA Award for Crisis Response.

-The 2020 VALA Award and the 2020 VALA Award for Crisis Response will take the form of an engraved bronze plaque by Melbourne artist Michael Meszaros and will be announced prior to Christmas, with the details of a formal, local presentation to be determined in keeping with Covid-19 protocols.
-The Award recipients will be special guest speakers at the first VALA online event in February 2021.
+The 2020 VALA Award and the 2020 VALA Award for Crisis Response will take the form of an engraved bronze plaque by Melbourne artist Michael Meszaros.
+Details of a formal, local presentation to be determined in keeping with Covid-19 protocols will be announced in early 2021, with the Award recipients invited to be special guest speakers.

 Guidelines and Criteria